eomorozova/half_center_oscillator_rtxi_module/README.md

 IMI=gMI∙m(V)∙(V-EMI); 	dmi/dt=(m∞-m)/τm

 Parameters for the synaptic and H-currents are taken from Sharp et. al, 1996 paper.
-Parameters for the neuromodulatory current, IMI, are taken from the Swensen et. al, 2001 paper.
+Parameters for the neuromodulatory current, IMI, are taken from Swensen et. al, 2001 paper.

 ## Inputs
 1.	input(0) -  “Vm1” : Membrane potential of the 1st neuron